YueLiPicasso/intro_ocaml/MoRe/README.md

 - Clearer monadic semantics for recursive reifier definitions, compared with those using `Reifier.compose`.
 - Recursive reifiers are all defined to be lazy.
 - Getting rid entirely of the unreliable `Reifier.compose` that was used by Moiseenko to define recursive reifiers.
--  Implemented by an inexpensive and conceptually consistant extension of the original monadic framework of the Moiseenko project: we extend `Env` with a lazy binder `Env.Lazy.bind` and extend `Reifier` with `Reifier.Lazy.apply`, and nothng else.
+-  Implemented by an inexpensive and conceptually consistent extension of the original monadic framework of the Moiseenko project: we extend `Env` with a lazy binder `Env.Lazy.bind` and extend `Reifier` with `Reifier.Lazy.apply`, and nothng else.

 ## To Build